datum-cloud/awesome-alt-clouds/README.md

 - Have transparent, public pricing that includes a usage model.
 - Offer the ability to sign up and self-service with automation.
 - Provide a service that is critical to other platforms (public SLA or status page).

+## Contributing

+Pull requests welcome!
+Please ensure that submissions meet the [Alt Cloud Criteria](#criteria) and are categorized accurately.

 ---